 No. However Consultants & GPs do refer patients to see Mr Darcy Jones.
 As an experienced osteopath he will have a very good idea of the problems that he can treat and be on the look-out for problems and symptoms that should not be treated with osteopathy.

 The National Institute for Clinical Excellence (NICE) says that X-ray films for normal back pain problems are not necessary.
 We would agree with this, as our case history, examination and palpatory skills are often enough to come to a working diagnosis and therefore appropriate treatment.
-However for example, with disc (“slipped disc”) problems and some other conditions where there may be instability in the boney part of the spine - magnetic resonance imaging (MRI) or CT scans are important.
-These can be arranged at the North Hampshire Hospital if required.
+However for example, with disc (“slipped disc”) problems and some other conditions where there may be instability in the bony part of the spine - magnetic resonance imaging (MRI) or CT scans are important.
+These can be arranged at The Hampshire Clinic or the Vista Diagnostic Centres, if required.

-Usually you will need to undress down to your underwear.
-This is so that we can assess the spine and posture as a whole.
-For example you may have headaches or neck pain; very often the cause of this is not just locally in the neck but is often due to tensions in the mid back area as well as poor posture.
+Usually you will not need to undress down to your underwear, however sometimes this is necessary, if a more sensitive part of your body is in pain.
 You may wish to wear shorts and a lose fitting t-shirt.
 Your modesty will always be respected and of course you can always bring a chaperone.

 Osteopathic treatment should not hurt.
 It may be a little uncomfortable if tight muscles are being stretched or massaged.
 There may well be some soreness a few hours after treatment.
 This is quite common.
 If this is the case, paracetamol or anti-inflammatory medication would be recommended providing you are not sensitive or allergic to them.
 This should be discussed with you osteopath.

 The consultation and first treatment usually takes about 30 minutes.
 Follow up treatments take a about 20 minutes.

-There is plenty of car parking at the Spine Health Centre in Basingstoke.
+There is usually car parking at the Spine Health Centre in Basingstoke.
+Sometimes it can get busy though.

 Unfortunately, 50% of the fee is due for missed appointments or cancellations with less than 24 hours notice.